openbridge/ob_bulkstash/README.md

 Input should be a JSON string like the example below.
 The keys of the dictionary vary with "type" and can be used either in source or destination

+- Any parameter can be fetched from SSM PARAMETER STORE, by specifying the value in the dictionary like `ssm://hierarchical.path.to.value`

 Example:
 ```
 {